 AMC’s White Mountain Guide, 30th Edition

-From time to time, information covered in our books may change in the field.
-For example, a trail may be relocated.
-Since a new edition of the book may not be immediately available, this page will offer updates as they are identified.
+From time to time, information covered in our books may change in the field; for example, a trail may be relocated.
+Because a new edition of the book may not be immediately available, this page shares changes as they are identified.
 Bookmark this page and check here often, especially before heading out on a trip.

 Updates to White Mountain Guide, 30th Edition